-Dr. Gladys Weng is a general internist in San Marcos, TX.
-Her average rating from her patients is 3.5 stars out of 5.
-Dr. Weng takes Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
-She attended medical school at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
+Dr. Gladys Weng is a San Marcos, TX physician who specializes in general internal medicine.
+Patient reviews placed her at an average of 4.0 stars out of 5.
+She takes Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.
+Dr. Weng graduated from the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Conditions

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.